Nantapranawa/Nantapranawa/README.md

-<h1 align="center">Helloo :v: My name is Nanta :grin:</h1>
+<h1 align="center">Helloo I'm Nanta!</h1>
 <h3 align="center">I am a bachelor student of Information Technology in Universitas Gadjah Mada</h3>

 ## Nice to meet you!!

-🌱 I’m an IT student who's currently really into UI/UX design and C++ language.
+I’m an IT student.
 I love designing applications, web, and also finding really cool designs of UX.
 Well, I'm not an expert yet, but who said I couldn't be one?

-💬 You could say that my interest is always into the tech world and also music :musical_note:

-🥅 My 2022 Goals: Be yourself!

 📫 You can reach me with: pranawananta21@gmail.com or other social media below